brentd09/AZ040Labs/PowerShell-Lab-08.md

     ```PowerShell
     Enter-PSSession -ComputerName LON-SVR1
-    # this connection will fail because of the muti-hop rule in PowerShell
+    # This connection will fail because of the muti-hop rule in PowerShell
     ```
     </Strong></details>
 1. Close the connection.